Homepolish/bi-challenge/README.md

 license.
 If a commercial tool has a free version, then it is ok to use the free version.

+You should run `git clone https://github.com/Homepolish/bi-challenge.git` to clone this repository, and place your responses and supporting documents for each challenge in that challenge's directory.

 **Note** This challenge will require you to have Docker installed for parts 2 and 3.

 ## Submission